 Tip 1 – POSTURE

 Think about your posture.
-This photo shows a typical post natal posture with rounding of the shoulders and hips tilting forwards.
+The photo above shows a typical post natal posture with rounding of the shoulders and hips tilting forwards.
 Think about standing tall shoulders back and down.
 When feeding baby, bring baby to boob, not boob to baby.
 Use some cushions to support your baby and lift her up higher.

 Tip 2 – LIFTING